AndrasKovacs/stlc-nbe/paper/stlc-nbe.md

 This thesis presents an efficient and verified implementation of $\beta\eta$-normalization for simply typed $\lambda$-calculus (STLC) in Agda, an implementation of constructive type theory.
 In this setting, the syntax can be seen as an embedded language, and manipulating embedded terms is a limited form of metaprogramming.
 Normalization can be reused in the implementation of proof tactics, decision procedures or domain-specific languages, therefore efficiency is desirable.
 It is also preferable that the syntax remains as simple and self-contained as possible, both for pedagogical purposes and for the ease of reuse in other Agda developments.
 For this reason we choose an intrinsic syntax with de Bruijn indices and implicit substitutions.

 We are not concerned with mapping the algorithm to lower-level abstract machines or hardware.
 Thus we are free to make use of the most convenient evaluation mechanism at hand: that of the metalanguage.
 This way, we can gloss over implementation details of efficient higher-order evaluation.
 This is the core idea of normalization by evaluation (NbE) from an operational point of view.
 Also, totality of evaluation in the metatheory is always implicitly assumed from the inside.
 This lets us implement normalization in a structurally recursive way, making its totality trivial.
-NbE also naturally supports $\eta$-normalization.^[In contrast to approaches based on small-step reduction, where $\eta$ requires complicated setup.]
+NbE also naturally supports $\eta$-normalization.

 If we are to trust a particular normalization algorithm, we need to prove the following properties (we borrow terminology from [@altenkirch2009big]):